Australia firefighters save world's only rare dinosaur trees

 The Wollemi Pine had only been seen in its fossilized form and was thought long extinct before the stand was found in 1994.

 The fire that threatened it was brought under control this week after razing more than 510,000 hectares (1.26 million acres).
-The fire also destroyed 90% of the 5,000-hectare (12,400-acre) Wollemi National Park, where the rare trees grow, Crust said.
+The fire also destroyed 90% of the 5,000-square-kilometer (1,930-square-mile) Wollemi National Park, where the rare trees grow, Crust said.

 The exact location of the stand remains a closely guarded secret to help authorities protect the trees.

-Note: This story was first published on Jan.
-17, 2020.
-It was updated on Jan.
-18, 2020, to correct the size of Wollemi National Park.
-It is 5,000 square kilometers (1,930 square miles), not 5,000 hectares (12,400 acres).